-Partnerships and referrals are key to finding enrollments and to serving the public effectively with the right resources.
-Collaborative relationships between all partners can help those already enrolled and help increase the number of people served through the local area.
-Keeping partners connected in groups who plan, and coordinate services is key to establishing these relationships and foster cooperation between these entities.
+Partnerships and referrals are key to finding enrollments to the program and to serving the public effectively with the right resources.
+Collaborative relationships between all partners can help those already enrolled and help increase the number of people served through the LWDA region.
+Keeping partners connected in groups who plan, and coordinate services is a keyway to establish these relationships and foster cooperation between these entities.

-WIOA staff will build partnerships with One-Stop core partners and extended community partners.
-Referrals for WIOA services are received from these partner agencies.
-WIOA staff make referrals to these agencies based upon the basic needs of the customer.
-Open communication and willingness to regularly share information is essential to building a successful program.
-A universal referral network is created through relationships that are built through core and community partners.
+WIOA staff will build partnerships within One-Stop Core Partners and Extended Community Partners.
+Referrals for WIOA services will be received from these partner agencies.
+WIOA staff will make referrals to these agencies based upon the basic needs of the enrolled customers.
+Open communication and willingness to regularly share information is key to growing relationships and fostering referrals.
+WIOA staff will reach out to core and community partners as these relationships create a universal referral network.

-As customers enter the IowaWORKS office to register for services, jobseekers receive assistance using the IowaWORKS system.
-Staff determine referrals to partners through the IowaWORKS Enhanced Triage Process.
-Career planners ask questions that help guide individuals to the appropriate services and emphasize the benefits of co-enrollment.
+As customers enter the IowaWORKS office to register for services, jobseekers receive assistance with using the IowaWORKS system.
+One-Stop center staff determine referrals to partners through IowaWORKS Enhances Triage Process.
+Career planners will ask questions that help guide individuals to the appropriate services and emphasize the benefits of coenrollment.
 Referrals, as well as progress and outcomes are tracked in IowaWORKS for accurate and complete communications.

-In addition to the regular services provided at the IowaWORKS locations, access to inperson and online training for those with barriers to employment was resumed as of June 1, 2021.
-Continued efforts will be made to assure that training options are readily available and expanded upon.
+In addition to the regular services provided in the IowaWORKS locations, access to inperson and online training for those with barriers to employment has resumed as of June 1, 2021.
+Continued efforts will be made to assure that training options are readily available and expanded on.